 Variations of this theme are captured by one Peter, abbot of Jonceles.
 He described three motivations, and hence, three types of medieval pilgrims.** The first type sought to visit places described in Scripture as an act of piety.
 The second type of pilgrim ventured forth to experience release from sin; visiting holy sites was viewed as an act of penitence.
 The third type of pilgrim traveled to holy places (and in this, Jerusalem is at the center) in order to die.
 This last type is most curious to us, but perfectly understandable if one believes that all of life is a journey that culminates with residency in the "New Jerusalem."
 Why not wait at its doorstep?

-This mix of motivations continues to produce pilgrim groups to our own day (although we sincerely hope that Father Peter's third type signs up with another outfit!).
+This mix of motivations continues to produce pilgrim groups to our own day (although we sincerely hope that Father Peter's third type will sign on with another outfit!).
 Many of these travelers that I encounter each year are familiar with the contours of the the biblical story.
-They come to learn more about that story, to somehow deepen their love for God, to experience places that they have heard about since childhood, and to enjoy travel adventure with family and friends.
+They come to learn more about that story, to deepen their love for God, to experience places that they have heard about since childhood, and to enjoy travel adventure with family and friends.
 They are pious, but inquisitive people, who seek to buttress faith with fact.

-Many pilgrims are pleasantly surprised to discover that the heritage of Christianity continues to thrive in unexpected places.
+Many pilgrims are pleasantly surprised to discover that the heritage of Christianity continues to thrive in the land of the Bible.
 Not all churches are museums and not all believers are dead saints.
 A vibrant faith community exists at local and regional levels and even in ministerial institutions that are committed to training the next generation of church leaders.
 These groups face challenges that those in the American church will quickly recognize.
 Beyond these are challenges unique to the church in the Middle East.
 When allowed to digest, this discovery becomes yet another reason for pilgrimage: partnership with fellow believers.

 Thus, in the end, pilgrimage continues as a valuable exercise.
 This is not because the ground underfoot is special in some way or because God gives pilgrims an extra scoop of grace.
 Rather, it is because the Spirit of the God is carried by the People of God.
 To identify with local believers from another culture and to walk with like-minded journeymen from home is a splendid opportunity.
 To do so in an environment rich with Scriptural memory only enhances the experience.
 Oddly enough, after traveling thousands of miles, the alert pilgrim discovers that the true Holy Land is located in the human heart.